Tribal Group Plc Modern Slavery Statement

 • Global Supplier Management Framework – sets out the framework to ensure that modern slavery and human trafficking are not taking place within our supply chain.
 This includes the steps that must be taken to monitor and manage risk throughout the procurement and supplier management journey and including provisions to terminate supplier contracts in appropriate circumstances.

-• Equality, Diversity and Inclusion Policy – sets out that we encourage a diverse workforce and aim to provide a working environment where employees at all levels are valued and respected, and where discrimination, victimisation, bullying, promotion of negative stereotyping and harassment are not tolerated.
+• Equality, Diversity and Inclusion Policy – sets out that we encourage a diverse workforce and aim to provide a working environment where employees at all levels are valued and respected, and where discrimination, victimisation, , promotion of negative stereotyping and harassment are not tolerated.

 • Anti-Bribery and Corruption Policy – sets out Tribal’s rules and what is expected of our employees, contractors and third parties in all dealings on our behalf.